 What Are the Effects of Synthetic Cathinones?

-The effects of synthetic cathinones vary among the different drugs in this class but are broadly similar to other psychostimulants such as cocaine, methamphetamine, and MDMA.
-The intended effects sought by users include.27
+The effects of synthetic cathinones vary among the different drugs in this class, but they are broadly similar to the effects of other psychostimulants such as cocaine, methamphetamine, and MDMA.
+Intended effects sought by users include.27

 - Euphoric high.